Textualize/textual/docs/widgets/select.md

 ## Example

-The following example presents a `Select` which a number of options.
+The following example presents a `Select` with a number of options.

 === "Output"